bglowney/rcr2/README.md

 assert the presence of other objects.
 The goal is to develop a logic for recognition imitating human understanding of salient patterns.

-This opens up the idea of atoms in Rcr2.
-Unlike atoms in other logic oriented languages, atoms here are stochastic.
+This opens up the idea of names in Rcr2.
 Here's an example.

 ```
 # find a "face" in the image